What is the CONCAT Function in Excel?

-In such scenario, the formula to use will be:
+In such a scenario, the formula to use will be:

 So here we used CONCAT formula to combine strings and create a sentence with the additional information.

-Suppose we wish to add the name, email ID and address with line breaks, we need to use the CONCAT function along with CHAR function.
+Suppose we wish to add the name, email ID, and address with line breaks, we need to use the CONCAT function along with the CHAR function.
 Let’s see how: